weaveworks/weave-gitops-enterprise/README.md

 # Running an end-to-end test against EKS using Quickstart

 To run a test that uses the `wk-quickstart-eks` repo to construct a cluster and ensure that the correct pods are running, go to the `test/integration/test` directory and type: `go test --timeout=99999s`.
-The test will run for 20-25 minutes and then delete the cluster and any repositories (local and GitHub) created during the test.
+The test will run for 20-25 minutes and then delete the cluster and any repositories (local and remote) created during the test.

 The following environment variables must be set before running the test: